 Let’s take a look at the most common placement option: page or post embedding.

 To begin, create a new page or post in WordPress.
-Then, click inside the first block (the blank area below your page title) and click on the Add WPForms icon.
+Then, click on the plus (+) button to add a new block and select the WPForms icon.

 Next, publish your page or post so your form will appear on your website.

 That’s it!
 You now know how to create a customer complaint form in WordPress.

 If you find you’re not receiving email notifications, you should check out our guide on how to send emails in WordPress using SMTP.